Jacky dragon: Predators and prey

-Insects compose most of the diet of the jacky dragon.
-These include flies, moths, caterpillars, grasshoppers, and small beetles.
+Insects compose most of the diet of the jacky dragon, and include flies, moths, caterpillars, grasshoppers, and small beetles.

-Predators of young jacky dragons are numerous and can include small mammals, such as feral cats or rats, and other reptiles.
+Predators of young jacky dragons are numerous, and include small mammals, such as feral cats or rats, and other reptiles.
 Adults face aerial predation from birds such as kookaburras, ravens, black-shouldered kites, and Nankeen kestrels.
 The dragons use visual cues such as the changing area over time, edge length, shape, and orientation in the recognition of aerial predators.

 Behaviour

-Jacky dragons are very swift lizards and like many other dragons (Agamidae), will sometimes run in an almost upright position on their hind legs when pursued.
+Jacky dragons are very swift runners and, like many other dragons (Agamidae), will sometimes run in an almost upright position on their hind legs when pursued.
 In cool, wet weather, they bury themselves in the sand or shelter under a bush.
 They rarely enter the water, but do have the ability to swim.
 In a fight, opponents circle each other in an upright position with their bodies laterally compressed so as to enlarge their appearance.
 They tend to direct their attacks towards the tails of their opponents.
-Various territorial displays include tail-waving, raising or lowering their bodies, head-bobbing, arm-waving, and darkening their color.
+Various territorial displays include tail-waving, raising or lowering their bodies, head-bobbing, arm-waving, and darkening their colour.

 Jacky dragons have many different displays, or series of movements, that are used as communication between conspecifics.
-The push-up display, for example, begins with a series of tail flicks, backward and forward arm-waves, a push-up and a characteristic rocking of the entire body.
-These unique movements have velocity and directional characteristics that distinguish them from other environmental occurrences such as the blowing of vegetation.
-This is necessary because the visual system of the jacky dragon relies mostly on movement for information.
+The push-up display, for example, begins with a series of tail flicks, backward and forward arm-waves, a push-up, and a characteristic rocking of the entire body.
+Those unique movements have velocity and directional characteristics that distinguish them from other environmental occurrences such as the blowing of vegetation.
+That is necessary because the visual system of the jacky dragon relies mostly on movement for information.

 Conservation status

 The jacky dragon is not in danger of extinction.
-The abundance of the jacky dragon and other common reptiles is a result of the heterogeneity and structural complexity of the ground and groundcover of undisturbed areas, which is an important observation in the conservation of reptiles in Australia.
+Its abundance, along with other common reptiles, is a result of the heterogeneity and structural complexity of the ground and groundcover of undisturbed areas, which is important in the conservation of reptiles in Australia.